Learning junta distributions, quantum junta states, and QAC$^0$ circuits: Circuits

-\subsection{New lower bounds on the computing power of \texorpdfstring{$\mathsf{QAC}^0$}{} circuits}
+\subsection{New lower bounds on the computing power of \texorpdfstring{$\QAC^0$}{} circuits}

-Finally, we show how to use \cref{theo:QACconc} to improve on the lower bounds on the computing power of $\mathsf{QAC}^0$ circuits.
-To improve on the lower bounds that one would obtain with \cite[Theorem 18]{nadimpalli2023pauli}, one should seek for functions of low-degree that are far from being juntas.
-With that purpose, we consider the address function, which is known to be the Boolean function of degree $D+1$ that depends on more variables \cite{nisan1994degree}.
-To define it, let add$:\{-1,1\}^{D}\to [2^D]$ be a bijection.
-The $D$-address function $f:\{-1,1\}^{D}\times\{-1,1\}^{2^D}\to \{-1,1\}$ defined by
+Finally, we show how to use \cref{theo:QACconc} to improve on the lower bounds on the computing power of $\QAC^0$ circuits.
+To improve on the lower bounds that one would obtain with \cite[Theorem 18]{NPVY24}, one should look for functions of low degree that are far from being juntas.
+With that purpose, we consider the address function, which is known to be the Boolean function of degree $D+1$ that depends on more variables \cite{NS94}.
+To define it, let add $:\{-1,1\}^{D}\to [2^D]$ be a bijection.
+The $D$-address function $f \colon \cbra*{-1,1}^{D} \times \cbra*{-1,1}^{2^D} \to \cbra*{-1,1}$ is defined by